open-mmlab/mmpretrain/docs/en/tools/visualization.md

 - `config` : The path of a model config file.
 - `--output-dir`: The output path for visualized images.
 If not specified, it will be set to `''`, which means not to save.
 - `--phase`: Phase of visualizing dataset，must be one of `[train, val, test]`.
 If not specified, it will be set to `train`.
-- `--number`: The number of samples to visualize.
+- `--number`: The number of samples to visualized.
 If not specified, display all images in the dataset.
 - `--skip-type`: The pipelines to be skipped.
 If not specified, it will be set to `['ToTensor', 'Normalize', 'ImageToTensor', 'Collect']`.
 - `--mode`: The display mode, can be one of `[original, pipeline, concat]`.
 If not specified, it will be set to `concat`.
 - `--show`: If set, display pictures in pop-up windows.
-- `--adaptive`: If set, automatically adjust the size of the visualization images.
+- `--adaptive`: If set, adaptively resize images for better visualization.
 - `--min-edge-length`: The minimum edge length, used when `--adaptive` is set.
 When any side of the picture is smaller than `${MIN_EDGE_LENGTH}`, the picture will be enlarged while keeping the aspect ratio unchanged, and the short side will be aligned to `${MIN_EDGE_LENGTH}`.
 If not specified, it will be set to 200.
 - `--max-edge-length`: The maximum edge length, used when `--adaptive` is set.
 When any side of the picture is larger than `${MAX_EDGE_LENGTH}`, the picture will be reduced while keeping the aspect ratio unchanged, and the long side will be aligned to `${MAX_EDGE_LENGTH}`.
 If not specified, it will be set to 1000.
 - `--bgr2rgb`: If set, flip the color channel order of images.